Skip to content

 manual_test_editor_test_case

-This section lets you edit the name and long formatted description of the test case.
-The rich text editor lets you choose the font name, font size, text color, highlight color, style (bold, underline, italic) as well as provides easy ability to add links, bullets and numbered lists.
+This section allows you to edit the name and long, formatted description of the test case.
+The rich text editor allows you to choose the font name, font size, text color, highlight color, and style (bold, underline, italic).
+It also provides an easy way to add links, bullet points, and numbered lists.

-In addition there is a button that lets you add screenshots.
+Additionally, there is a button that allows you to add screenshots.

 Test Step Editor